subhoshrighosh/GitSeries_Batch1/Ashwini_Kumar/guide.md

 step6.Type git clone, and then paste the URL you copied earlier.

-step7.Ex-$ git clone https://github.com/YOUR-USERNAME/Spoon-Knife

-step8.Press Enter.
+step7.Press Enter.
 Your local clone will be created.

 **Making a PR**
 PR stands for Pull Request.When you make local code changes and then submit those changes to a remote project maintainer for review before those changes are implemented, or merged.